jsiek/B629-denotational/README.md

    http://people.cs.ksu.edu/~schmidt/text/densem.html

 - Outline of a Mathematical Theory of Computation, Scott 1970.
+- The Denotational Semantics of Programming Languages, Tennent 1976.

+- The Lambda Calculus: its Syntax and Semantics, Barendregt 1984.
+- Graph Models
   - Data Types as Lattices, Scott 1976.
-- The Lambda Calculus: its Syntax and Semantics, Barendregt 1984.
-- The category-theoretic solution of recursive domain equations, Smyth and Plotkin, 1982.
   - Set-theoretical and other elementary models of the lambda-calculus, Plotkin 1993.
   - Algebras and combinators, Engeler 1981.
+  - Revisiting Elementary Denotational Semantics, Siek 2017.
+- Filter Models
   - Functional characterization of some semantic equalities inside lambda-calculus, Coppo, Dezani-Ciancaglini, Salle 1979.
   - A filter lambda model and the completeness of type assignment, Barendregt, Coppo, Dezani-Ciancaglini 1983.
   - Intersection Types and Lambda Models
     Alessi, Barbanera, Dezani-Ciancaglini 2006.
-- Revisiting Elementary Denotational Semantics, Siek 2017.
+- Fixed point constructions in order-enriched categories.
+Wand 1979.
+- The category-theoretic solution of recursive domain equations, Smyth and Plotkin, 1982.
+- The Essence of Algol, Reynolds 1981.
 - Notions of computation and monads, Moggi 1991.
 - Observable sequentiality and full abstraction, Cartwright, Felleisen 1992.
+- Full abstraction for the second order subset of an Algol-like language, Kurt Sieber, 1996.